CSC207-UofT/course-project-aarves/phase1/progress_report.md

 ## Progress Report ##

-(open questions we are struggling with)
+1. Open questions we are struggling with:
+- How to implement serialization so that it best follows clean architecture (see Clean Architecture for more information)
+-

-(what worked well so far)
+2. What worked well so far:
+- Keeping team members updated on progress through active team group chat
+- Scheduling consistent meetings to brainstorm ideas and work through any issues
+- Collaborating in writing code worked well when we were unfamiliar with implementing a certain feature

-(what each group member has been working on and plans to work on next)
+3. What each group member has been working on and plans to work on next:
+- In general:
+    - Ironing out the Clean Architecture for the UI